amit-sharma-ds/GenAIDoctor/README.md

-# MediFusionAI — AI Voice Docto
+# MediFusionAI — AI Voice Doctor

 **MediFusion AI** is a voice-based AI doctor that analyzes speech and images to provide medical insights and predicts diseases using ML/DL models.